 This is the blog post that should never have been written up as a blog post.
 It’s about our experience staying one night in Lisbon on our way from Ponta Delgada to Aix-en-Provence.
 We were just passing through; nothing to see, nothing to say.

 We landed in Lisbon at 7:00 p.m. and got in a taxi at the airport.
 We told the driver the name of the hostel I had booked and he gave us a totally blank look.
 I showed him the hostel address and he plugged it into his smart phone.
 Problem solved, right?
 Wrong.
 He began to drive and John, ever resourceful, plugged the address into his own phone as we watched the driver go totally in the wrong direction.
 John ended up navigating the entire cab ride, with the hapless cab driver continuing to say “obrigato, obrigato” or thank you, thank you.
 He told us (in Portuguese, which we don’t speak) that he had been driving a cab for “seis anos” (six years), and no one had ever directed him to this address.
-But we had arrived.
+But we somehow arrived at our destination.

 The hostel was the Lisbon Hostel Terminal 3.
 The name makes it sound as though it’s practically in the terminal, but it’s a 5 to 15-minute drive, depending on traffic.
 It’s tiny – only two rooms in the whole hostel – and it’s a fraction of the price of the other private room accommodations close to the airport.
 When we arrived, at around 7:45, there was a note on the door instructing arrivals to call a phone number.
 We did so, and the host answered and (remotely) buzzed us in, without further instruction or elaboration.
 We assumed that she was inside, but soon discovered that we were there alone.
 We called again.
 No answer.
 And again.
 No answer.

 I pulled out my phone to refresh my memory on this hostel.
 I had booked lots of accommodations back in January and February.
 Had I missed red flags on this one?
 But the reviews were glowing, singing the praises of both hostel and host.
 Their Booking.com rating was a whopping 9.6 out of 10.
 And the reviewers loved this host.
 One said she had driven him to the airport so that he wouldn’t miss his flight.
-Another talked about the host getting up extra early to make sure she had breakfast before she had to leave.
+Another talked about the host getting up extra early to make sure she had breakfast before it was time to leave.
 Everyone seemed to have a wonderful story.
 But, the Mother Teresa of hostel hosts had failed to show up for us.

 I called again and she answered.
 I explained that we needed, at minimum, a door code to let ourselves back in after we went out for a bite to eat.
 Hadn’t I received her texts with the door code? she asked.
 I checked my phone.
 No texts.
 “I’ll be back in ten minutes,” she said.